sapiensvisionem/Time-Series-Forecasting-Workflow-in-R/README.md

   - RNN
   - Machine Learning models

 I will showcase two datasets from Kaggle competitions I participated: M5 Forecasting and Energy Prediction.
+In addition, I will work with some financial data.